Heart Shaped Vegan Valentine’s Cookies

 I used a simple water icing with pink food colouring added but I’ve included a recipe for vegan royal icing below if you’d prefer to use that.

 Ingredients you’ll need

 - Caster sugar.
-These cookies aren’t as sweet as some of my other cookie recipes which is why I added the icing.
+These dairy-free cookies aren’t as sweet as some of my other cookie recipes which is why I added the icing.
 If you prefer your cookies less sweet, just skip the icing all together.

 - Vanilla extract.
 For a little extra flavour.

 - Plain flour.
 Also known as all-purpose flour.

 - Soy milk.
 This will help the dough come together.
 I use unsweetened organic soy milk.

 - Food colouring.
 This is optional so feel free to skip it if you don’t like using colourings.
 I added some pink food colouring to half of my cookie dough, to make pink cookies, and some to my icing.
 I recommend gel food colour for best results- I used PME gel.

 - Icing.
 If you’re making royal icing, you’ll need some aqua faba, cream of tartar and icing sugar.
 You can also add a little vanilla if you like.
 For a simple water icing, you’ll just need icing sugar and water.

 More vegan Valentine’s Day dessert recipes: